Isidro Rodriguez (politician)

-Isidro Santiago Rodriguez Sr. (May 15, 1915 – March 9, 1992) was a Filipino softball official and politician.
+Isidro Santiago Rodriguez, Sr. (May 15, 1915 – March 9, 1992) was a Filipino lawyer and politician who served as the provincial governor of Rizal from 1955 to 1986.
 Rodriguez was the first Vice President of the International Softball Federation (ISF) and an ISF Hall of Fame inductee.
-He is the son of Eulogio "Amang" Rodriguez Sr., former Senate President of the Philippines, and Juana Santiago Rodriguez.
+He is the son of Eulogio "Amang" A. Rodriguez Sr., former Senate President of the Philippines, and Juana Santiago-Rodriguez.

 Education

 Rodriguez obtained his law degree from the University of the Philippines.

 Softball

 Rodriguez is dubbed as the "Father of Softball in the Philippines" by many softball enthusiasts in the country.
 He was President of the Amateur Softball Association of the Philippines from 1969 to 1983.
 He served as first Vice President of the ISF.
 He has also organized the ASEAN Softball Federation in 1975.
 Rodriguez was inducted in the ISF Hall of Fame in 1983.

 Political career

-From 1955 to 1986, Rodriguez served as the Provincial Governor of Rizal.
-He has never lost in an election.
-He is cited for establishing the Manggahan Floodway and Parañaque spillway which alleviated flooding problem in Metro Manila.
+From 1955 to 1986, Rodriguez served as the provincial governor of Rizal.
+He never lost in an election.
+In 1963, he won reelection for Rizal governor in a landslide against former Agricultural Secretary Benjamin Gozon.

+In the 1960s, Rodriguez oversaw the building of Rodriguez Sports Center (now Marikina Sports Center), which was named after him.
+He is cited for establishing the Manggahan Floodway in the 1980s and Parañaque spillway which alleviated flooding problem in Metro Manila.
 He was also instrumental in conceiving the Laguna Lake Developmental Plan which calls for sustainable development in the Laguna de Bay area and was supported by both the national government and the United Nations.
 He also developed healthcare in his constituent province and set up health and puericulture centers in Rizal, including the first provincial blood bank in the country.
 Rodriguez also conceptualized first Youth Development Program through the Rizal Youth Development Foundation.
 The youth program later served as a basis for the Kabataang Barangay or the National Development Youth Program.

 Rodriguez served for four consecutive terms both at the League of Provincial Governors and League of City Mayors of the Philippines.
 He served as the first chairman of the Pambansang Kapulungan ng mga Sangguniang Bayan (Assembly of the National Board).
 He was also appointed as the chairman of the Constitutional Convention committee on power functions and structures during the 1971 Constitution.

 Rodriguez was also the first chairman of the Nationalist People's Coalition.